-The minimum heights of doors are as described in section 5.3.12 of this specification:
+The minimum heights of doors are as described in section 6.4.125.3.12 of this specification.

 The battery room door shall open outwards and shall be lockable.

 A cable entrance below ground from the substation compound, into the control room shall be provided.
 It shall be possible to seal off this entrance once the control cables have been installed.

 Sufficient openings shall be provided for control cables between the battery and control rooms.
+All cables into the battery shall be fitted with gas tight seals.

 Where a standby generator is supplied, an opening between the control room and the generator shall be provided.